Andalusite Value, Price, and Jewelry Information

 |Inclusions||Rutile needles, common.
 Liquid inclusions.|

 Andalusite’s pleochroism is very distinctive and attractive.
 Andalusite can show up to three colors (trichroism).
-Gem shapes with a long axis such as ovals, marquis, or emerald cuts tend to show one color near the center and a second, usually darker color, near the ends.
+Gem shapes with a long axis such as ovals, marquise, or emerald cuts tend to show one color near the center and a second, usually darker color, near the ends.
 Square and round cuts usually blend the colors into a mosaic.
 Sometimes, lapidaries cut these stones to show pink and almost colorless shades.
 Others cut to display green in the center of these stones, with browns or various other combinations on the tips, depending on the rough orientation before cutting.

 Although poorly cut and polished stones may appear dull, a large, clean, well-cut andalusite demands attention in any jewelry setting.